Query-Optimal and Sample-Optimal Quantum Algorithms for Estimating Fidelity to a Pure State: Introduction

-Our approach is actually optimal, as it can be used to estimate the fidelity between two pure states and the quantum query lower bound $\Omega\rbra{1/\varepsilon}$ is due to \cite{BBC+01,NW99} (noted in \cite{Wan24}).
-In \cref{sec:lb}, we further show that the optimality holds even if $\rho$ is of an arbitrary rank.
+Our approach is actually optimal, as it can be used to estimate the fidelity between two pure states and the quantum query lower bound $\Omega\rbra{1/\varepsilon}$ is due to \cite{BBC+01,NW99} as noted in \cite{Wan24} (see \cref{thm:lower-bound-pure}\ref{item:pure-query}).
+In \cref{thm:lower-bound-rank}\ref{item:query}, we further show that the query-optimality holds even if $\rho$ is of an arbitrary rank.